Quadball Canada: Coaching conferences

 The University of Ottawa held a quidditch coaching conference - the first of its kind - on October 5–6, 2013.
 Approximately 30 people, primarily coaches and captains from 15 different Canadian teams, gathered for a series of workshops to discuss and learn about coaching techniques and tactics.

 A coaching clinic was hosted in Edmonton on June 26, 2016.
 About 10 people participated from across Alberta to learn about coaching techniques, problem solving skills, and safety.

 Relation with other sport bodies

-The restructuring of the IQA greatly impacted quidditch in Canada.
-In particular, while Quidditch Canada and US Quidditch have worked together to allow member teams of both organizations to play limited ranked games against each other, that structure still limited the overall quantity of games between members of each organization.
+The restructuring of the IQA greatly impacted quadball in Canada.
+In particular, while Quadball Canada and US Quidditch have worked together to allow member teams of both organizations to play limited ranked games against each other, that structure still limited the overall quantity of games between members of each organization.

 Kidditch

-Kidditch is a modified version of quidditch made for children where there is limited contact and minor changes in the rules.
+Kidditch is a modified version of quadball made for children where there is limited contact and minor changes in the rules.
 Various teams across Canada have outreach programmes at local primary and secondary school where kidditch is played as an after-school programme.